cloudoperators/greenhouse/docs/getting-started/core-concepts/organizations.md

 ## What are Organizations?

 Organizations are the top-level entities in Greenhouse.
 Each Organization gets a dedicated Namespace, that contains all resources bound to the Organization.
-Greenhouse expects an Organization to provide it's own Identity Provider and currently supports _OIDC_ Identity Providers.
+Greenhouse expects an Organization to provide its own Identity Provider and currently supports _OIDC_ Identity Providers.
 Greenhouse also supports SCIM for syncing users and groups from an Identity Provider.

 See [Creating an Organization](./../../../user-guides/organization/creation) for more details.